 Tension Fine Art, 135 Maple Rd, London SE20 8LP

 There is a range of media and processes on show, each connected through the use of intuitive mark-making.
 Primary colours and expressive gestural marks generate a vivid sense of an intense and energetic performance.
 While contingent on the materials used, human agency is conspicuous: deliberation and surrendered impulse in equal measure.
 Characteristic of these works too is a desire to disregard the typical expectations of framing.
-Each work appears to be escaping its own form or framing-device in some way: fragments of found and discarded ephemera seep from the edges of their box-frames and multiples of 3D dogs appear to be digging their way of the gallery space.
+Each work appears to be escaping its own form or framing device in some way: fragments of found and discarded ephemera seep from the edges of their box frames and multiples of 3D dogs appear to be digging their way out of the gallery space.
 I enjoy the way in which these tactics remind me of the skin and fabric of the building and how quickly this points to the outside world beyond the gallery.
 This defiance is a joy to encounter.